Vitamin C – just like the B vitamins – is one of the water-soluble vitamins (and water-soluble antioxidants).

 - in combination with bioflavonoids

-The lower dose of vitamin C complex in natural plants appears to be particularly bioavailable (Source: Kober S Bush MJ et al.; Res Comm Chem Pathol and Pharmacol 1987; 137-140; Wright JV et al.; Int Clin Nutrition Rev 1990; 10; 267-270).
+The lower dose of vitamin C complex in natural plants appears to be particularly bioavailable.
+(Source: Kober S Bush MJ et al.; Res Comm Chem Pathol and Pharmacol 1987; 137-140; Wright JV et al.; Int Clin Nutrition Rev 1990; 10; 267-270).

-Oral vitamin C preparations in low doses up to 500 mg have a high bioavailability of up to 95 %.
-It is therefore recommended to divide the vitamin C dose into several doses.
-At higher doses, bioavailability decreases rapidly.
-In this case, a liposomal preparation should be more effective (in the study by Davis, 4 g of “normal” and 4 g of liposomal vitamin C were compared).
+Low-dose oral vitamin C supplements Up to 500 mg doses have a high bioavailability of up to 95% when actively transported. %.
+Therefore, it is recommended to divide the vitamin C intake into several doses.At higher doses, bioavailability decreases rapidly.
+A liposomal preparation should be more effective here (in Davis's study, 4 g of "normal" and 4 g of liposomal vitamin C were compared).

 Vitamin C plasma levels: